lizhyuxi/lizhyuxi.github.io/_pages/about.md

 **Zhiyu Liu**, Yongqing Qu

 - Supervised by [Prof. Mark Vogelsberger](https://physics.mit.edu/faculty/mark-vogelsberger/) from [MIT](https://www.mit.edu/), a combination of Convolutional Neural Networks (CNNs) and Vision Transformer (ViT) was used to tackle the crowd counting issue.
-- CNN is good at local feature extraction, while ViT's attention mechanism is ideal for global feature extraction.
+- CNN do well in local feature extraction, while ViT's attention mechanism is ideal for global feature extraction.
 Our approach using integration presents a btter performance than the original CNN model.
 </div>
 </div>